 Lots of people return to school to learn new skills and explore new industries.
 Luckily it’s a good time to be in healthcare.
-According to the U.S. Bureau of Labor Statistics, the healthcare industry is projected to grow 18% from 2016-2026 and add 2.4 million new jobs.
+According to the U.S. Bureau of Labor Statistics, the healthcare industry is projected to grow 16% from 2020 to 2030 and add 2.6 million new jobs.

 But if you’ve recently graduated from a healthcare-focused program, you might find yourself with great skills but not a lot of related experience.
 So how do you convince hiring managers that you’re the one they’ve been looking for?